 1. Systematize risk management.

 Risk management is founded substantially on the implementation of routine risk analysis, the findings of which can inform your management approach.
-When you conduct a risk analysis, you are exhaustively surveying possible threats to the availability, integrity, and confidentiality of your electronic protected health information (ePHI).
+When you conduct a risk analysis, you are exhaustively surveying possible threats to your electronic protected health information availability, integrity, and confidentiality (ePHI).

 While every organization will have somewhat different risk assessment questions, these sample ones from NIST Special Publication (SP) 800-66 can be modified or give you a sense of possible ones, as noted by the HHS: